smartrecruiters/openapi-first/README.md

 ## openapi middlewares

 You can use one of the middlewares under `@smartrecruiters/middlewares/*` or create your own.
 Such middlewares will be applied to connect-style app for each operation as they are specification and operation aware.
-For instace, `@smartrecruiters/middlewares/query/validate` middleware will be applied to any and only operation which has query parameters defined, passing an Error to `next` callback when `req.query` is invalid.
+For instance, `@smartrecruiters/middlewares/query/validate` middleware will be applied to any and only operation which has query parameters defined, passing an Error to `next` callback when `req.query` is invalid.